 Program Overview: Nagoya Gakuin University, Japan: Nagoya Gakuin University (NGU) was founded in 1887 by an American missionary as an English language school.
 Today NGU is a private, co-educational, liberal arts university fully accredited by the Japanese Ministry of Education.
 NGU has about 4700 enrolled students.

 Program Location: NGU is located in Nagoya City.
-Nagoya is in the heart of Japan and is the third largest city in the nation, with over two million residents.
-Since 2007, NGU has two campuses – The Seto Campus for students majoring in Human health and the Nagoya Campus for students majoring in Economics, Commerce and Foreign Studies.
+Nagoya is in the heart of Japan and is the third-largest city in the nation, with over two million residents.
+Since 2007, NGU has two campuses – The Seto Campus for students majoring in Human health and the Nagoya Campus for students majoring in Economics, Commerce, and Foreign Studies.
 University of Memphis students studying at NGU will be based in the Nagoya campus since the Institute of Japanese Studies is in the Faculty of Foreign Studies.
-The Nagoya Campus is in an urban location which is just minutes away from the Hibino subway station and conveniently close to Japan's new global gateway, the Centrair Airport.
+The Nagoya Campus is in an urban location that is just minutes away from the Hibino subway station and conveniently close to Japan's new global gateway, the Centrair Airport.

 Elementary Japanese: Some previous training in basic Japanese is required.
-A knowledge of at least 100 kanji as well as hiragana and katakana is expected.
+Knowledge of at least 100 kanji, as well as hiragana and katakana, is preferred.
 Students will learn to use basic everyday conversation and are expected to be able to write the structures they can use orally (using about 300 kanji).

-Pre-Intermediate Japanese: The purpose of this course is to offer further practice in ordinary conversation so that students will be able to communicate socially using, in particular, polite expressions.
-Practices in writing simple sentences (using about 500 kanji) are given.
+Pre-Intermediate Japanese: The purpose of this course is to offer further practice in ordinary conversation so that students will be able to communicate socially using, in particular, polite using about 500 kanji) are given.

-Intermediate Japanese: This course prepares students to be able to carry on a natural conversation with a larger vocabulary and complex structures, including 'keigo'.
+Intermediate Japanese: This course prepares students to be able to carry on a natural conversation with a more extensive vocabulary and complex structures, including 'keigo'.
 The students will also receive training in reading and writing using up to 1,000 kanji.

 Advanced Japanese: This course meets the needs of the advanced students, such as giving oral reports, taking part in discussions, and conversing fluently with a good command of speech levels.
 Instruction in academic reading and paper writing will be offered.

-In addition to the languages courses listed above, students have the opportunity to take courses in Japanese studies.
+In addition to the language courses listed above, students have the opportunity to take courses in Japanese studies.
 The list below is tentative and subject to change.

 |Japanese Studies Courses